elamarannn/django-orm-app/README.md

 ## DESIGN STEPS

+### STEP 1:
-### STEP 1:An Django application is created inside dataproject folder.
+An Django application is created inside dataproject folder.

+### STEP 2:
-### STEP 2:A python program is written to create a table to store and retrieve data.
+A python program is written to create a table to store and retrieve data.

 The table is created with 4 fields in which on of the field is PrimaryKey.

 Then the project files migrated.
 A superuser is also created.

+### STEP 3:
-### STEP 3:Now the server side program is executed .
+Now the server side program is executed .

 The admin page of our website is accessed using username and password.